Gaidher

-The persons who were expert and had skilled knowledge to plan and build a fort were called Gaidher or Gajdhar.
+Individuals who were experts in planning and building forts were called Gaidhers or Gajhars.
 Gaidhar means chief architect.
-Gaidhar literally also means a construction foreman or a Master Mason.
-Forts were built at strategic locations, often on a hill-top, to guard the kingdoms.
+It also literally means a construction foreman or a Master Mason.
+Forts were built at strategic locations, often on hilltops, to guard the kingdoms.

-Gaidhar held an important place in king's court and were looked upon with respect.
-Gaidhar were appointed by kings, upon their skills and also loyalty.
-Gaidhar were persons of high integrity as they used to make the blue-print of fort and whole forts were erected under his supervision and guidance.
-The kings used to trust them and they had the power and authority to hire manual laborers and skilled masons for such construction works.
+Gaidhers held an important place in kings' courts and were respected.
+They were appointed by kings based on their skills and loyalty.
+Gaidhers were known for their high integrity, as they were responsible for creating blueprints and overseeing the construction of forts.
+Kings trusted them and they had the authority to hire manual laborers and skilled masons for such construction works.

 For example, members from Mestri and Suthar communities, who were master-builders, were usually appointed as Gaidher in Cutch.

 In Madhya Pradesh, Gajdhar was a title awarded to the city architects and held an important place in the royal court and were looked upon with respect.

 Sometimes upon requirement another, two or three Gaidhers were then appointed with his consultation by king and they used to work under head Gaidher as their assistants, Something like Assistant Engineer.